-- Commercial birds (including their hatching eggs) must undergo a minimum 30-day quarantine at a USDA Animal Import Center listed below or a USDA-approved private quarantine facility.
-View guidance for establishing a private quarantine.
-The initial approval process for a private quarantine may take several months and must be completed before USDA will issue the import permit. - Commercial birds imported from areas of Canada that are not restricted due to HPAI or Newcastle disease, and have not transited such areas, do not require quarantine. - Importers seeking to quarantine at a USDA Animal Import Center should make reservations directly with the center of choice before the shipment arrives. - Birds are tested during quarantine to determine if they are free from certain communicable diseases. - The importer is responsible for all costs and fees associated with the import, including but not limited to costs and fees for port inspection, the quarantine stay, and laboratory testing during quarantine.

-• USDA will provide cost estimates for quarantine at a USDA Animal Import Center and for USDA fees associated with quarantine at an approved private facility.
+- Zoo birds importing from areas of Canada that are not restricted due to HPAI or Newcastle disease, and that have not transited such areas, do not require quarantine unless they have been vaccinated against HPAI (H5 or H7). - Other zoo birds must undergo a minimum 30-day quarantine at a USDA Animal Import Center or a USDA-approved private quarantine facility.
+The importing zoological park may request that USDA approve a private quarantine facility on zoo grounds that meets USDA standards for such facilities.
+The initial approval process for a private quarantine may take several months and must be completed before USDA will issue the import permit. - Importers seeking to quarantine at a USDA Animal Import Center should make reservations directly with the center of choice before the shipment arrives. - Birds are tested during quarantine to determine if they are free from certain communicable diseases. - The importer is responsible for all costs and fees associated with the import, including but not limited to costs and fees for port inspection, the quarantine stay, and laboratory testing during quarantine. - USDA will provide cost estimates for quarantine at a USDA Animal Import Center and for USDA fees associated with quarantine at an approved private facility.
 View user fee rates.